ArshnoorSinghThind/knes381Final/README.md

 ## Concluding Statements
 Overall, I enjoyed my time in KNES 381 with Dr. Holash, who was an excellent professor!
-Dr. Holash’s approach to teaching allowed me to deeply engage with the material, and his real-time feedback on my projects was invaluable in helping me improve my understanding of key concepts.
+Dr. Holash’s approach to teaching allowed me to deeply engage with the material, and his real-time feedback on my projects was incredibly important in helping me improve my understanding of key concepts.
 The hands-on experience I gained from this class was incredibly unique and valuable!